DELTAHANDS: A Synergistic Dexterous Hand Framework Based on Delta Robots: Delta Robot Characterization

-\paragraph{Force profile given different actuation distance} For all aforementioned force profile characterization, the Delta actuates 5 mm towards the direction of contact.
-However, the actuation distance also affects the contact force since our Delta robots are soft and compliant.
-We test the lateral direction forces by actuating 5 mm, 10 mm, and 15 mm starting from the home position of the end-effector.
-We also test three different configurations of Deltas by adjusting the base radius ($D_b$) to 15 mm, 20 mm, and 25 mm.
-As shown in Fig.~\ref{fig:kinematics} (g), the average of all four lateral direction forces is correlated to the actuation distance in a linear fashion and the coefficient factor varies with different base distances.
+The actuation distance also affects the contact force since Delta robots are soft and compliant.
+We test the lateral direction forces by actuating the Delta robot $5$ mm, $10$ mm, and $15$ mm starting from the home position.
+We also test three different configurations by adjusting the base radius ($D_b$) of the Delta robot to $15$ mm, $20$ mm, and $25$ mm.
+As shown in Fig.~\ref{fig:kinematics} (f), the averaged lateral direction forces are linearly correlated to the actuation distances and the coefficient factor varies with different base distances.